tim-atapagra/auth-service/README.md

   }
 `

-6. Proceed to sign in with your username and password.
+6. Proceed to sign `/signin` in with your username and password.

+7. All methods are `POST`